sober

 People often ask or refer to AA being a cult, either in a very jokey way, or in deadly earnest.
 The reality is that any group of any organisation can develop a cult mentality or cult dynamic, and AA is no exception to this.

-Cults are primarily about control, about controlling someone’s mind as well as their behaviour.
-AA’s path to recovery, both program and meetings, should be the total opposite of this, it is a path to freedom – but in reality often isn’t.
+AA’s path to recovery, both program and meetings, should be the total opposite of this, recovery should be a path to freedom.

-The issue of control is central to people’s active alcoholism.
-Step 3 in the book Alcoholics Anonymous refers to this need to control life as the core problem in an alcoholics life.
+Step 3 in the book Alcoholics Anonymous refers to this need to control what is going on around them, people, places and things, as the core problem in an alcoholics life.

 Mental Health / Depression